Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Uncertainty estimation: tolerances

 \subsection{Global and Dynamical Tolerance Criteria}

+Nevertheless, the PDG prescription captures the broad idea that, when the control of the underlying model is in doubt, a more conservative estimate linked to testing of the models, i.e., the goodness-of-fit criterion in the frequentist paradigm, may be warranted.
+The tolerance prescriptions developed by the PDF analyses implement this idea.

-Tolerance-based methods aim to account for fit imperfections such as tensions by modifying the $\Delta \chi^2 = 1$ criterion assigning an increase in $\chi^2$ to the 68\% CL uncertainty.
-The simplest global tolerance \cite{Pumplin:2001ct} uniformly associates the 68\% CL uncertainty with an increase $\Delta \chi^2=T^2 > 1$ for any combination of PDF parameters.
-This prescription may be too crude, as e.g. tensions among experiments are likely to constrain different combinations of PDF parameters in unsimilar ways.
-The dynamic tolerance leverages constraints from individual experiments to obtain $T^2$ values independently for each orthogonal direction in the PDF parameter space in the Hessian formalism.
+The simplest global tolerance \cite{Pumplin:2001ct} uniformly associates the 68\% CL uncertainty with an increase $\Delta \chi^2=T^2 > 1$ along any direction in space of free parameters in the Hessian formalism.
+This prescription may be too simplistic, as e.g. tensions among experiments are likely to constrain different combinations of parameters in dissimilar ways.
+Sometimes one experiment may dominate the constraint along an orthogonal direction (an eigenvector), but more often it is a combination of experiments.
+The dynamic tolerance, which has been developed in several forms, leverages constraints from individual experiments to obtain $T^2$ values independently for each orthogonal direction in the parameter space.
+In this study, we examine tolerance along the direction corresponding to the $\alpha_s$ free parameter.
+We also discuss how the dynamic tolerance relates to the global and $\Delta \chi^2=1$ ones under reclustering of input data.

-{\bf Global Tolerance.} A common way to introduce either the global or dynamic tolerance is to consider quantiles of the probability density $P(x)$ supported on $-\infty < x < \infty$.
+{\bf Global tolerance (GT).} A common way to introduce either the global or dynamic tolerance is to consider quantiles of the probability density $P(x)$ supported on $-\infty < x < \infty$.
 The quantile $\xi(P,v)$ at cumulative probability $v$ is defined by